okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/android/definecallback.md

 This defines your redirect scheme.

-You can add `:/callback` to the scheme to get the full redirect URI (like `com.okta.example:/callback`), which you need in the following steps.
+You can add `:/callback` to the scheme to get the full redirect URI — `com.okta.example:/callback`.
+Keep this value somewhere safe as you need in the following steps.

 > **Note**: `com.okta.example` is just an example scheme.
 You can replace it with any string that follows the pattern of `domain.company.appname`.